mescalito/tournament/README.md

 ----

-1. Donwload the repo
+1. Download the repo
 ```
 $: git clone git@github.com:mescalito/tournament.git
 ```

-Note that the repo is HUGE because node_modules folder is present (twise).
-I know right!
+Note that the repo is HUGE because the node_modules folder is present (twice).
+I know, right!

  2. Run:
 ```